lukso-network/docs/docs/standards/generic-standards/lsp20-call-verification.md

 ### Delegating Contract

 The behavior of the delegating contract is defined in the LSP20 standard.
-When a function in this contract is called, it should forward the call to the `lsp20VerifyCall` function implemented on the logic verifier contract, passing the necessary arguments for verification.
+When a function in this contract is called, it should forward the call to the `lsp20VerifyCall` function implemented on the verification-receiving contract, passing the necessary arguments for verification.
 These arguments include:

 1. Caller information
-2. Amount of money sent (`msg.value`)
+2. Amount of native tokens sent (`msg.value`)
-3. Data provided by the caller (the function called and its arguments)
+3. Calldata provided by the caller (the function called and its arguments)

 The logic verifier contract uses these arguments to perform the verification.
-For example, it may have logic that checks how much ETH is sent and permits the call based on that.
-Alternatively, it could verify solely based on the address of the caller, irrespective of the amount of ETH sent.
+For example, it may have logic that checks how much LYX is sent and authorizes the call based on a minimum amount sent.
+Alternatively, it could verify solely based on the address of the caller, irrespective of the amount of LYX sent.

-Once the `lsp20VerifyCall` verifies and permits the call, an optional post-execution check can be performed through the `lsp20VerifyCallResult` function.
+Once the `lsp20VerifyCall` verifies and authorizes the call, an optional post-execution check can be performed through the `lsp20VerifyCallResult` function.
 The result of the executed function gets passed to the logic verifier, which allows for checks such as balance changes or other aspects of the contract.

 ### Verification-receiving Contract (Logic Verifier)